shandianchengzi/rt-thread/bsp/stm32/stm32f103-blue-pill/README.md

 - Low-power
   - Sleep, Stop and Standby modes
   - VBAT supply for RTC and backup registers
-- 2 x 12-bit, 1 μs A/D converters (up to 16 channels)
+- 2 x 12-bit, 1 s A/D converters (up to 16 channels)
   - Conversion range: 0 to 3.6 V
   - Dual-sample and hold capability
   - Temperature sensor